houqb/DSS/README.md

 * [MSRA10K](http://mmcheng.net/msra10k/): You can also use this dataset for training as some works did.
 * [Evaluation Code (Windows)](https://github.com/MingMingCheng/CmCode/tree/master/CmLib/Illustration): The cold is based on MS Visual Studio.
 * [Evaluation Code (Ubuntu)](https://github.com/Andrew-Qibin/SalMetric): This code is based on C++ and with a python wrapper for python users.

+We add the resnet version of our model into this repo.
+Also, a larger set of training data can be found in the lists dir.
+ResNet version caffemodel can be found [here (google drive)](https://drive.google.com/open?id=1psapbqiKkVQQNL_uUC9Mv2Hfio5m0TKS).

 ### If you want to compare your results with ours, you may download them from here [(Baidu Drive)](https://pan.baidu.com/s/1o8r90Ga) or [(Google Drive)](https://drive.google.com/open?id=1ppil6z-JzjMoSd4faZgAjTWT_Zya4td5).